What is Gearing?

 - Debt to shareholder’s funds ratio

-When a company possesses a high gearing ratio, it indicates that a company’s leverage is high, and therefore, susceptible to any downturns that occur in the economy.
-Similarly, a company with a low gearing ratio enjoys a low debt to equity ratio and relies more on the shareholder’s equity to finance its operations.
+When a company possesses a high gearing ratio, it indicates that a company’s leverage is high.
+Thus, it is more susceptible to any downturns that may occur in the economy.
+A company with a low gearing ratio is generally considered more financially sound.

 Gearing Ratio and Risk

-The degree of gearing, whether low or high, determines the level of risk that a company faces.
-A highly geared company is more susceptible to economic downturns and faces the risk of failure.
-It is because the company needs to continue serving its debts and paying interest to its lenders, even when the economy is facing a downturn.
-It means that with the limited cash flows that the company is getting, it must meet its internal operations costs such as utility charges and staff salaries, as well as pay back debts.
-The company may frequently experience a shortfall in cash flows and fail to pay the equity shareholders and even its creditors.
+The degree of gearing, whether low or high, reveals the level of financial risk that a company faces.
+A highly geared company is more susceptible to economic downturns and faces the risk of default and financial failure.
+This means that with the limited cash flows that the company is getting, it must meet its operational costs and make debt payments.
+A company may frequently experience a shortfall in cash flows and fail to pay equity shareholders and creditors.

-Also, a low gearing ratio may not always mean that the business’s capital structure is healthy.
+A low gearing ratio may not mean that the business’ capital structure is healthy.
 Capital intensive firms and firms that are highly cyclical may not be able to finance their operations from shareholder equity only.
-At one point, they will need to obtain financing from other sources in order to continue with their operations normally.
-In the absence of debt financing, the businesses may be unable to fund most of their operations and pay internal costs.
+At some point, they will need to obtain financing from other sources in order to continue operations.
+Without debt financing, the business may be unable to fund most of their operations and pay internal costs.

-A business that does not use debt capital misses out on cheaper forms of capital, increased profits and more investor interest.
-For example, companies in the agricultural industry are affected by seasonal demands for their products and will, therefore, need to borrow funds to meet their arising obligations.
+A business that does not use debt capital misses out on cheaper forms of capital, increased profits, and more investor interest.
+For example, companies in the agricultural industry are affected by seasonal demands for their products.
+They, therefore, often need to borrow funds on at least a short-term basis.

 Uses of Gearing

 Lenders use gearing ratios to determine whether to extend credit or not.
-Lenders are in the business of generating interest income by lending out to companies in the short term and long term.
-Therefore, the lender will consider the gearing ratios of its clients to determine if they will be able to pay back the amount loaned to them.
+They are in the business of generating interest income by lending money.
+Lenders consider gearing ratios to help determine the borrower’s ability to repay a loan.

-For example, a startup company with a high gearing ratio faces a higher risk of failing, and most lenders would prefer to stay away from such clients.
-However, monopolistic companies like utility and energy firms often operate with higher debt levels due to their strong industry position, and lenders would willingly lend to them.
+For example, a startup company with a high gearing ratio faces a higher risk of failing.
+Most lenders would prefer to stay away from such clients.
+However, monopolistic companies like utility and energy firms often operate with high debt levels due to their strong industry position.

-Investors use gearing ratios to determine whether a certain business is a viable investment.
-Companies with a strong balance sheet and low gearing ratios attract investors who are looking to invest and earn a reasonable interest at the end of the period.
-However, investors view companies with a high gearing ratio as too risky since such businesses face the risk of bankruptcy if they cannot pay their lenders on time.
+Investors use gearing ratios to determine whether a business is a viable investment.
+Companies with a strong balance sheet and low gearing ratios more easily attract investors.
+Investors may view companies with a high gearing ratio as too risky.

-A highly geared firm is already paying a high interest to its lenders and new investors may be reluctant to invest their money, since the business may not be able to pay back the money.
+A highly geared firm is already paying high amounts of interest to its lenders and new investors may be reluctant to invest their money, since the business may not be able to pay back the money.

-Gearing ratios are also used as a comparison tool to determine the performance of one company vis-à-vis another company in the same industry.
-When used as a standalone calculation, the gearing ratio may not mean a lot of compared to when it is measured against another firm’s ratio.
-For example, a company with a gearing ratio of 60% may be perceived as a high-risk portfolio, but when the company’s main competitor shows a 70% gearing ratio against an industry average of 80%, the company with 60% ratio is, in essence, performing optimally in that industry.
+Gearing ratios are also used as a comparison tool to determine the performance of one company vs another company in the same industry.
+When used as a standalone calculation, a company’s gearing ratio may not mean a lot.
+Comparing gearing ratios of similar companies in the same industry provided more meaningful data.
+For example, a company with a gearing ratio of 60% may be perceived as high risk.
+But if its main competitor shows a 70% gearing ratio, against an industry average of 80%, the company with a 60% ratio is, by comparison, performing optimally.